 Restart your Windows PC, and while restarting, press the boot key on your keyboard.

 The boot key depends on the laptop manufacturer; if you have a custom-built PC, then check the boot key for the mobo manufacturer.

 Here are the boot keys for some brands –

 Once you are in UEFI or BIOS, select the Advanced tab.
 You have to navigate using the arrow keys on the keyboard.

 Some motherboards support GUI, where you can select the option using a mouse.
 Anyhow select the “Advanced” option.

-Note: Asus users will see UEFI BIOS Utility EZ-Mode, click on the Advanced Mode on the bottom right corner or press F7 to open Advanced Mode.
+Note: Asus users will see UEFI BIOS Utility EZ-Mode; click on Advanced Mode in the bottom right corner or press F7 to open Advanced Mode.